dlemmermann/JPackageScriptFX/README.md

 to the comma-separated list called `manual_modules`.

 If your application is localized you should also always add `jdk.localedata` to this list.
-This can be reduced to the actually needed locales via a jlink paramter later, e.g., --include-locales=en,de.
+This can be reduced to the actually needed locales via a jlink paramter later, e.g., `--include-locales=en,de`.

 ```bash
 manual_modules=jdk.crypto.ec,jdk.localedata